KaroliniR/KaroliniR/README.md

 - 👋 Hi, I’m @KaroliniR
 - 👀 I’m interested in computing and new VR/AR technologies
 - 🌱 I’m currently learning Java
-- 📫 How to reach me Karolini188@gmail.com
+- 📫 How to reach me Karolini188@gmail.com or in ttnani666@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: it takes me a while to respond and commit codes here